seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Reading*

-‘Do’t: the letter
+'Do't: the letter
 that I have sent her, by her own command
-Shall give thee opportunity.’
-O damn’d paper!
+Shall give thee opportunity.'
+O damn'd paper!
-Black as the ink that’s on thee!
+Black as the ink that's on thee!
 Senseless bauble,
-Art thou a feodary for this act, and look’st
+Art thou a feodary for this act, and look'st
 So virgin-like without?
 Lo, here she comes.
 I am ignorant in what I am commanded.